ChintanTrivedi/DeepGamingAI_FIFAVA/README.md

 # DeepGamingAI_FIFAVA
 A voice-assistant for the game of FIFA (windows platform) to control game actions with your voice.

+Click the image below to see the project video on YouTube.
 <a href="https://www.youtube.com/watch?v=QhDnMHmoadQ" target="_blank"><img src="https://github.com/ChintanTrivedi/DeepGamingAI_FIFAVA/blob/master/fifa_voice_assistant.png"
 alt="YOUTUBE VIDEO" width="800" height="480"  /></a>